Manhbui1208/manhbui1208.github.io/index.md

 ## Research Interests

-Recently, I've been working on **AI spatial reasoning based on insights from neuroscience**, focusing on **reinforcement learning alignment** and **3D memory for embodied agent**.
+Recently, I've been working on **AI spatial reasoning based on insights from neuroscience**, focusing on **Reinforcement Learning Alignment** and **3D Memory for Embodied Agent**.
 During my time at UTS Australia, I focused on Privacy-Preserving Deep Learning using Homomorphic Encryption and Federated Learning to solve privacy problems in networking systems, including IoT and edge computing.
 Before this, at VNU-UET, I worked on the application of multimodal AI to blockchain security, with a focus on cyberattack detection at both the network layer and bytecode-level of the Ethereum system.

 ## News